stephanGarland/intro-to-x/mysql/mysql-101.md

 #### HAVING

 Earlier, we used `HAVING` in a `GROUP BY` aggregation.
 The difference between the two is that `WHERE` filters the results before they're sent to be aggregated, whereas `HAVING` filters the aggregation, and thus predicates relying on the aggregation result can be used.
 It's not limited to only aggregation results, though - a common use case is to allow the use of aliases or subquery results in filtering.
+Be aware that it's generally more performant to use `WHERE` if possible (consider re-writing your query if it isn't).

 ```sql
 mysql>